iyer-karthik/Insight-project/README.md

 ![ROCcurve](images/Modified_confusion2.png)

 This solved the problem (avoid all loans which are predicted to default and increase returns), but the solution is not too satisfactory.
+Moreover, such analysis has been done before many times.

 **Survival analysis**:
 A disadvantage of classification techniques is that they do not take the timing of default into account.
 When using survival analysis, we are able to predict when customers are likely to default.
+Binary classification only predicts *if* a loan will default.
+But, a defaulted loan can still give positive returns.
+For instance, a high interest loan defaulting near the end of term will have positive returns as opposed to a high interest loan which defaults at the beginning of the term.
+Binary classfication bins both of these loans in the same category.

-When using traditional classification techniques, it is not possible to include the information regarding a current loan as an input in the model.
+Moreover, when using traditional classification techniques, it is not possible to include the information regarding a current loan as an input in the model.
+A better approach is needed.
 Focusing on the time aspect of default, information such as “borrower X with characteristics Y has at least been repaying for Z months” can be taken into account.
 I used Cox proportional Hazard Model to predict probability of survival for loans.

 Here is the output for a random loan whose maturity period is 36 months.